19 Glorious Things To Do in Melbourne in Spring (2024)

 Surround yourself with an explosion of colour at this annual tulip festival.

-Located in Silvan, an hour east of the CBD, the Tesselaar Tulip Festival runs from 16 September to 15 October.
+Located in Silvan, an hour east of the CBD, the Tesselaar Tulip Festival runs from 14 September to 13 October.
 There’s plenty of space to set up a picnic, or enjoy the food, live entertainment and tractor rides on site.

-13. Get out on the water
+12. Get out on the water

 Allowing people to captain their own boats down the river could be a foolhardy business model – but it sure is a lot of fun!

 In the past few years, a couple of companies have popped up allowing people to self-drive their own boat down the Yarra River.
-Go Boat and On A Boat are the two companies currently offering the chance to motor down the river.
+Go Boat and On A Boat are two companies currently offering the chance to motor down the river.

 You can BYO your own picnic food and drinks, and hand over the reins (rudder?) to a member of your group while the rest of you enjoy the view.